-I love eating out.
-It offers an opportunity to sit down with people for an hour or two who I might not ordinarily get any quality time with - we get to speak to each other in a relatively undisturbed way, and I don’t have to cook!
+Most of us enjoy eating out.
+It offers an opportunity to sit down with people for an hour or two who we might not ordinarily get any quality time with and speak in a relatively undisturbed way (and means you don't have to cook!).

 Finding your way around a menu is usually relatively easy if it’s a restaurant you’ve been to before and/or you know roughly what to expect to see available, but all sorts of hazards can arise when you’re faced with the relatively unfamiliar.